EliavSh/FinalProjectRL/README.md

 # FinalProjectRL
-Here are all the code files for my final project in the field of reinforcement learning
+Here are all the code files for my final project - two agents zero sum stochastic game

 # Requirements:
 1. pygame